 21. “A child who washes his hands can dine with kings.”

-Opportunities are only possibilities to those who prepare.
+Opportunities meet those that are prepared.
 Make conscious efforts to train yourself and prepare for opportunities.
-You can never tell when they’ll come—and will pass if you are not ready.
+You can never tell when they’ll come—and they will pass if you are not ready.

 22. “The iguana puffs up to make itself look like a man.”